How to Build a Marketing Knowledge Base to Power AI-Enabled Marketing

 People: Profiles of Founders, internal experts, advocates, partners, influencers

-Messaging & Storytelling: Copy blocks, CTAs, narratives, tone/voice examples
+Messaging & Storytelling: CTAs, narratives, tone/voice examples

 Operations & Performance: Channels, KPIs, campaigns, experiments, dashboards